ksukhorukov/RndNick/README.md

 # Random Nick Generator

-Generates random nickname and a password pair
+Generates a nickname and a password pair

 ## Requirements